rulewis/journey-optimizer.en/help/using/administration/high-low-permissions.md

   * profile.read
   * segments.read

-### View offers decisioning permission {#view-offers}
+### View decisions permission {#view-decisions}

-The **[!UICONTROL View offers decisioning]** high-level permission allows users to use an existing Activity and related business objects to make the decisions.
+The **[!UICONTROL View decisions]** high-level permission allows users to use an existing Activity and related business objects to make the decisions.

 It includes the following low-level permissions:

-* Offers specific:
+* Decision management specific:
   * activities.Read
   * offers.read
   * placements.read